jmneto/thinkorswim/Advanced-Scripts.md

   Utilizes assertions and data caching to ensure the study runs efficiently, processing data only for intraday periods and maintaining performance even with extensive datasets.

 - **Ease of Integration:**
-  Designed to work seamlessly within the Thinkorswim platform, requiring symbols in the /ZC-/ZS format, making it easy to incorporate into existing trading setups and strategies.
+  Designed to work seamlessly within the thinkorswim platform, requiring symbols in the /ZC-/ZS format, making it easy to incorporate into existing trading setups and strategies.

 Example usage on Chart